-2. Be extra careful when you look for shopping deals on social media.
-Although it's a great way to get announcements regarding sales and coupon-codes, social networking accounts can be simply impersonated or even out-right hacked.
-Get your info on the social media sites, then proceed directly to the primary site in the store mentioned to wheel and deal.
+1. Be extra careful when you look for shopping deals on social media.
+Although it's a great way to get announcements regarding sales and coupon-codes, social media marketing accounts can be easily impersonated or even out-right hacked.
+Get your information about the social networks, then proceed directly to the key site of the store mentioned to wheel and deal.

 2. Although it might appear tedious, make sure you read the contract and terms before you purchase in a website.
 These documents have valuable info on what you can and cannot do when you have a problem with the item that you bought.
 Read them thoroughly to ensure that you do not have an unwelcome surprise when trying to return items.

 3. If you're considering buying a product online, browse the reviews.
 The reviews off their people that have used the product will be able to give you a great idea about the product.
 You could possibly find out the caliber of the product, if it worked as described, and if you should make the purchase.

 4. When shopping online, always try to keep in mind the cost of shipping.
 Many sites offer free shipping on purchases over a certain quantity.
 In the event that you have to pay shipping, make sure that it is going to fit into your budget after you've added everything for your cart.
 Using a full cart only to find out you cannot afford the shipping is never an exciting experience.